mctinker/Map-Tasker/README.md

 Program dependencies:
 -	Python version v3.10 or higher
--	easygui: install from Terminal using the command: `pip3 install --upgrade easygui`
--	python-tk@3.9: install from Terminal using the command: `brew install python-tk@3.9`
 -	input Tasker backup.xml (anyname.xml…you will be prompted to locate and identify your Tasker backup xml file) on your MAC, created by Tasker version 5 or version 6.

-To install, simply download MapTasker.py or dist.zip (see below for dist.zip)
+To install, simply download MapTasker.py

-To run the program from the directory in which MapTasker.py resides, enter: `python3 MapTasker.py`
+To run the program from the directory in which MapTasker.py resides, enter: `python3.10 MapTasker.py` (see below for runtimem options)

 Program out: the file “MapTasker.html” will be written to your runtime/current folder, which will be opened in your default browser as a new tab.